PhotonicGluon/Excalibur/server/changelog.d/+missing_encryption.security.md

-Fixed missing encryption in some routes
+Added missing encryption in some routes